-Tenure status often provides the broadest protections for teachers at the K-12 level, and for professors at the higher education level.
+Tenure status often provides the broadest protections for teachers at the K-12 level and for professors at the higher education level.
 At the K-12 level, tenure laws prevent a school district from dismissing a tenured teacher without good reason.
 These protections are not available to all educators-tenure is generally limited to teachers, and only teachers who have worked in the school district for a certain number of years are eligible.
+In addition, tenured teachers generally cannot transfer these protections to a new district if they change schools.
 A few states, as detailed below, have largely eliminated tenure protections.
 The following describes how state tenure laws work.
-CC I do more good work in creating a mindful student who looks at the world through equity, justice, and love, than if I censor myself." -Franchesca Mejia, music teacher, Hutto Independent School District, Texas